 When You Arrive for Treatment

-When you arrive, our team will review the medication infusion details with you.
-The FDA requires all patients to read the fact sheet about your treatment (either bamlanivimab or casirimivab / imdevimab) before we begin.
+When you arrive, we will give you a new ask and ask you to wash your hands. our team will review the medication infusion details with you.
+The FDA requires all patients to read the fact sheet about your treatment (either bamlanivimab/etesevimab or casirimivab / imdevimab) before we begin.
 Please read the fact sheet before your scheduled appointment if you can.
 Before your treatment begins, you will also need to agree to the procedure by providing Informed Consent.

 To start the treatment, a provider will place an intravenous catheter (IV) for medication infusion.
 During and immediately after the infusion, we will monitor your blood pressure and vital signs.